-If attribute [8] is turned OFF, in the armed state, the output will deactivate only once the system is disarmed.
+In the armed state, the output will deactivate only once the system is disarmed.
 If an alarm activates this output in the disarmed state, the output will deactivate if a user enters a valid access code while the Bell Cut-off timer is counting down.
 The output will also deactivate if someone arms the system after the Bell Cut-off has expired.